codewithmustafa/fl_tailwindcss_colors/README.md

 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->

 A small color palette package for Flutter.
 It contains beautiful Tailwind CSS Color palette.
+Also utilizes extension methods to make it easier to use.

 ## Demo